 Instructions

 - Chop the onion and garlic up very fine.
 Place in a saucepan with the water and salt.
-Cook on medium heat until onion is soft and translucent.½ onion, chopped finely, 1 tablespoon water, 1 tablespoon garlic, minced, 1 teaspoon salt
+Cook on medium heat until onion is soft and translucent.½ cup onion, ½ cup water, 1 tablespoon garlic, minced, 1 teaspoon salt

 - Using a sharp knife, slice down the length of the vanilla bean.
 Spread it open, and using the knife or a spoon tip, scrape out the mealy vanilla caviar.
 Add the vanilla caviar to the onions.
 Save the scraped vanilla pod for your sugar canister or dry and grind with your coffee beans.1 vanilla bean

-- Stir in the ginger, chili powder, cardamom, cinnamon, and mustard powder and simmer for another 10 minutes.
-Remove from heat and add the maple syrup.1 tablespoon fresh ginger, grated, ½ teaspoon chili powder, ½ teaspoon cardamom, ground, ½ teaspoon cinnamon, ground, ¼ teaspoon Coleman's mustard powder, ¼ cup maple syrup
+- Stir in the ginger, chili powder, allspice, cinnamon, and mustard powder and simmer for another 10 minutes.
+Remove from heat and add the maple syrup.1 tablespoon fresh ginger, grated, ½ teaspoon chili powder, ½ teaspoon allspice, ground, ½ teaspoon cinnamon, ground, ¼ teaspoon Coleman's mustard powder, ½ cup maple syrup

 - Let cool, then pour into Ball canning jars.
 Freeze or hot water process what you will not be using in the next week.
 See Notes for link for Hot Water Canning Process Method.